 However, in this new guidance, the IPO has confirmed that the UK government has made clear its intention to ratify the Hague Agreement in a national capacity.
 Consequently, the IPO is working through the steps of joining the Hague system and hopes to introduce the service within the next year.
 UK citizens will therefore retain their right to seek registered design protection abroad through this simplified system.

 This is good news for applicants because the Hague system allows design protection to be sought into up to 65 territories (including EU countries, the US, Japan and South Korea) through one single application.
-A full list of Contracting Parties in which protection may be sought is available here.
 In addition, a single Hague application may be used to protect up to 100 designs for similar types of products.
 This can significantly reduce the initial filing fees associated with registering a design in multiple countries simultaneously when compared with the alternative of filing multiple individual national design applications.
 A granted international design registration is also renewed centrally, rather than in each designated state, which further reduces costs where multiple countries are designated.

 The main downside of an international registration under the Hague Agreement is that not all commercially important territories are currently covered (Australia, Canada and China are notable exceptions).
 There can also be some complexity involved with planning an application to ensure that the resultant registration is enforceable in each designated territory.